Krum Bibishkov: Managerial career

-While in the CSL he transitioned to managing in 2017, where he was appointed in the capacity of a player-coach for Scarborough SC.
+While in the CSL, he transitioned to managing in 2017, where he was appointed in the capacity of a player-coach for Scarborough SC.
 In his debut season at the helm with Scarborough, he led the eastern Toronto side to a playoff berth.
-Their first opponent in the playoff tournament was Brantford where Scarborough successfully advanced to the next round.
+Their first opponent in the playoff tournament was Brantford, where Scarborough successfully advanced to the next round.
 In the second round, the club defeated FC Vorkuta in a penalty shootout that marked the club's first championship final appearance.
 However, the York Region Shooters would defeat the eastern Toronto club in the championship final by a penalty shootout.

 He would also become involved at the grassroots level by serving as the U-11 head coach for the CFA academy.
 In 2018, he became involved with SC Real Mississauga and operated as a player-coach after the academy received a franchise in the Canadian Soccer League.

 In his first season with Mississauga, he led the team to the playoffs by finishing seventh in the first-division standings.
-Bibishkov would appear in the quarterfinal match against Vorkuta where Mississauga was eliminated from the competition.
-He would resume his coaching duties for the 2019 season, where the club failed in securing a postseason berth.
+Bibishkov would appear in the quarterfinal match against Vorkuta, where Mississauga was eliminated from the competition.
+He would resume his coaching duties for the 2019 season, where the club failed to secure a postseason berth.

 After the COVID-19 pandemic in 2020, he left the academy and returned to his native country.

 International career

-Bibishkov was a part of the Bulgarian national under-21 team and made one appearance for the senior side in 2001.
+Bibishkov was part of the Bulgarian national under-21 team and made one appearance for the senior side in 2001.